fantauzzi/CarND-Path-Planning-Project/README.md

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

-## Tips
+## Credits

-A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
+I have used the spline function provided [here](http://kluge.in-chemnitz.de/opensource/spline/) and [Eigen 3.3.4](http://eigen.tuxfamily.org/index.php?title=Main_Page).
+Source code for both are incuded in the present repository.

 ---